CubexElements/cube-elements/README.md

-# fort-elements
+# cube-elements

-The fortifi elements allow you to build fortifi platform apps
+The cube elements allow you to build cubex platform apps